lablup/backend.ai-accelerator-cuda-mock/README.md

 This plugin deceives the agent and manager to think as if there are CUDA devices.
 The configuration follows `cuda-mock.toml` placed in the same location of `agent.toml`.
 Please refer the sample configurations in the `configs` directory and copy one of them as a starting point.
+And add `"ai.backend.accelerator.cuda_mock"` to option `allow-compute-plugins` in `agent.toml`.

 The statistics are randomly generated in reasonable ranges, but it may seem like "jumping around" because there is no smoothing mechanism of generated values.
 The configurations for fractional/discrete mode, fraction size, and device masks in etcd are exactly same as the original plugin.